hapax/hapax.github.io/outreach.md

 ### Other outreach

 - [*Einstein's bottomless beanbag*](assets/conceptual-gravity.pdf) (2019).
-A conceptual introduction to
-  gravity and black holes.
 Look ma, no equations!
-Aimed at interested laypeople.
+A conceptual introduction to gravity and black holes for interested laypeople.
 - [*Quizzics*](assets/quzzics.pdf) (2019).
 Multiple choice questions
   contributed to the UBC high school [Physics Olympics](https://physoly.phas.ubc.ca/).
 Some of my problems featured in a local
   [newspaper article](https://thetyee.ca/Culture/2019/03/13/Physics-Olympics-Spectating/)